Breast Implant Removal in Boca Raton, FL

 After a Breast Implant Removal Procedure

 After breast implant removal, patients may rest comfortably in our recovery area until the anesthesia begins to wear off.
-The breasts are bandaged, and drain tubes may be put into place.
+The breasts are bandaged and draining tubes may be put into place.

 They are given medications to prevent infection as well as minimize discomfort.
 It is imperative for patients to have someone stay with them for the first 24 hours after the surgery.
-An alternative is to stay overnight at our center the first night following surgery to receive care during that time.
-Our nurses are all ACSL certified, and our facility has specialized recovery options, including chest wall cooling methods to reduce pain and swelling, a hyperbaric chamber, and oxygen treatments to speed healing.
+An alternative is to stay overnight at our center for the first night following surgery to receive care during that time.
+Our nurses are all ACSL certified and our facility has specialized recovery options.
+This includes chest wall cooling methods to reduce pain and swelling, a hyperbaric chamber, and oxygen treatments to speed healing.